michaelr21/Lab-5/README.md

 Where users can get help with your project
 Users can get help with our project by reaching out to Karla or Michael and we will try our best to help resolve their issue.

+Who maintains and contributes to the project
+Karla and Michael both maintain and contribute to the project, making regular updates to the game and resolving any bug issues that may occur.